WELCOME | Remarks from MC

 Cette présentation aborde comment la Fédération des Association Africaines des professionnels de la chaine d’approvisionnmenmt et Logistique (FAAL) soutient le renforcement de capacité durable des systemes d’approvisionnement et logisrtique nationaux et regionaux vers la libération du potentiel de l’Afrique.

-Ricardo Missihoun, President, African Logisticians Associations Federations (ALAF), DRC
+Ricardo Missihoun, President, African Logisticians Associations Federations (ALAF), Benin

 13h25 | BREAK